Riki Takei

-Riki Takei (武井 凜生, Takei Riki) is a Japanese badminton player from Tokyo.
-He is a member of the Japan national team and plays for the NTT East badminton team.
+Riki Takei (武井 凜生, Takei Riki) is a Japanese badminton player who competes in men's singles.
+A member of the Japanese national team, he plays for the NTT East team and has reached a career-high world ranking of No. 57.
 He was the 2017 Asian Junior U-15 champion in the boys' singles.
 He won his first senior international title at the 2023 Thailand International and was a runner-up at the 2024 All Japan Badminton Championships.
+In 2026, he reached his first BWF World Tour final at the Baoji China Masters.

 Early career

-Riki Takei began playing badminton at age five at the Ome Junior club in Tokyo.
+Takei began playing badminton at age five at the Ome Junior club in Tokyo.
 As a fourth-grader, he won a national elementary school championship, leading to his selection for the U-13 National Development squad.
 He later attended Inawashiro Junior High School and the Futaba Mirai Gakuen High School.

 Takei made his international debut in 2015 at the Singapore Youth International Series.
 He won his first junior international title in 2017 with a victory in the boys' singles at the U-15 Asian Junior Championships.
 That same year, he won a gold medal in boys' doubles at the Singapore Youth International with partner Shohei Noguchi.
 In 2018, he earned a silver medal in boys' singles at the Jakarta Open Junior International.
 The following year, he was part of the Japanese team that won a bronze medal in the mixed team event at the 2019 World Junior Championships in Kazan.
 His junior career also included numerous domestic titles, including victories at the All Japan Junior High School Championships, the National High School Championships (Inter-High), and the All Japan Junior Championships.